 For consumers with lower credit scores, or those who are new to managing credit card debt, there are options available to pay for baby expenses while staying within a budget.
 For example, secured credit cards are ideal for expecting parents who may struggle to get approved for rewards-based cards.
 Secured cards typically don’t require a credit check for approval, but can allow couples with lower credit to build their scores back up while making necessary purchases for their baby.

 Consumers with existing cards who are worried about taking on more debt can consider a balance transfer to a card with a lower interest rate in order to more easily pay off their bills.
-By transferring a balance to card with a 0% introductory APR offer, an expecting couple can pay off their transferred debt and make additional baby purchases at zero interest, for as long as the 0% APR period lasts.
+By transferring a balance to card with a 0% (link: /learn/about-creditcards/what-are-the-benefits-of-an-introductory-apr text: introductory APR) offer, an expecting couple can pay off their transferred debt and make additional baby purchases at zero interest, for as long as the 0% APR period lasts.

 Whether you’re looking to maximize rewards programs, or just buy baby necessities without getting buried in debt, a credit card can be a helpful resource for consumers from all types of financial backgrounds.
 It’s important to carefully compare the offers available, before picking the right credit card that best meets you and your baby’s needs.